tkurtbond/tkurtbond.github.io/posts/2020/03/06/the-siege-of-gondor-at-acoupblog/index.rst

 And, there is a three part series (1_, 2_, 3_) on War Elephants.

+His `Blog Overview`_ gives a good description of what he's doing on his blog and his credentials as a professional military historian.

 .. _I: https://acoup.blog/2019/05/10/collections-the-siege-of-gondor/
 .. _II: https://acoup.blog/2019/05/17/collections-the-siege-of-gondor-part-ii-these-beacons-are-liiiiiiit/
 .. _III: https://acoup.blog/2019/05/24/collections-the-siege-of-gondor-part-iii-having-fun-storming-the-city/